Stephen Colbert, Trevor Noah bid adieu to Trump: ‘America just got a brand-new dad’

 That long-awaited release, though, did not mean the punchlines were over just yet.

-After four-plus years of relentlessly bashing Trump, Colbert and his fellow late-night hosts used their shows Wednesday to roast the former president’s exit with one last round of jokes, homing in on his flurry of last-minute pardons and unapologetic departing words, as they also celebrated President Biden’s ascent to the White House.
+After four-plus years of relentlessly bashing Trump, Colbert and his fellow late-night hosts used their shows Wednesday to roast the outgoing president’s exit with one last round of jokes, homing in on his flurry of last-minute pardons and unapologetic departing words, as they also celebrated President Biden’s ascent to the White House.

 “Well, you did it,” Colbert told viewers, putting his tongue to his cheek.
 “You survived the last four years and your reward?
 A shiny, new, old president.”